Generalization Bounds: Perspectives from Information Theory and PAC-Bayes: Why Information-Theoretic Generalization Bounds?

 \section{Why Information-Theoretic Generalization Bounds?}

 But why is generalization in machine learning related to information theory?
 Intuitively, generalization should occur when the learning algorithm captures the relevant aspects of the training data, but disregards irrelevant factors.
 In a sense, this can be seen as a variant of Occam's razor, which says that among learners that perform well on the training set, the one that provides the simplest explanation is to be preferred.
 One way of interpreting what simplicity means is to say that the learner that extracts the least amount of information from the training data is the simplest one.
 Information-theoretic generalization bounds make this intuition precise by characterizing the generalization error of (randomized) learning algorithms in terms of information-theoretic metrics.
+Crucially, unlike the bounds based on uniform convergence in \cref{sec:uniform-convergence}, these information-theoretic bounds do not solely aim to measure the complexity of the hypothesis class under consideration.
+Instead, they also incorporate dependence on the specific learning algorithm and data distribution.
+In \crefrange{chap:average}{chap:cmi}, we provide several such results, and discuss their features in terms of assumptions, tightness in various situations, derivations, and relations between them.